Chandrakant Nimba Patil

 Chandrakant Nimba Patil is a politician from Jalgaon district, Maharashtra.

 Political career

 Patil is current MLA from the Muktainagar Vidhan Sabha constituency as an independent member.
 He narrowly defeated Rohini Eknath Khadse of the BJP in 2019 Maharashtra Legislative Assembly election.
+He got a ticket for 4th time as Independent MLA with the support of Shiv Sena (2022-present) from Muktainagar against Rohini Khadse of NCP-SP in vidhan sabha elections 2024.